stevenjlho/leetcode/solutions/344. Reverse String/README.md

 ## Approach

-1. Initialize two pointers: one (`i`) at the beginning of the array and the other (`j`) at the end.
+1. Start with two pointers, `i` at the beginning (index 0) and `j` at the end (index `s.length - 1`) of the string array.
-2. Use a loop to iterate through the array:
+2. Use a loop where `i` increments and `j` decrements after each iteration.
    - Temporarily store the character at the `i`th position in a variable, `temp`.
-    - Replace the character at the `i`th position with the character at the `j`th position.
+   - Swap the elements at the `i`th and `j`th positions using a temporary variable.
-    - Assign the temporarily stored character (`temp`) to the `j`th position.
-    - Move `i` one step forward and `j` one step backward.
-3. Stop the iteration once `i` reaches or surpasses the midpoint of the array, ensuring that each pair of characters is swapped only once.
+   - Continue swapping until `i` is less than `j`.
+Once `i` equals or surpasses `j`, every character pair has been swapped, and the string is reversed.

 ## Complexity

-- Time complexity: O(n), where n is the length of the string s.
+- Time complexity: O(n/2) ≈ O(n), where n is the length of the string s.
+Each element is visited once, but only half the iterations are needed as two elements are processed per iteration.
-- Space complexity: O(1), as we are only using a constant amount of space for the temporary variable temp.
+- Space complexity: O(1), as the space used is constant and does not depend on the input string's size.

 ## Code